anderssandstrom/ecmc_multi_master_test/README.md

 * iperf on nic to see bandwith (once a broken nic have resulted in similar issues)
 * Run without CCCE (interactive mode)
 * Play with prios
+* Check cabling
+* Test new etherlab master (PSI version with patches)

-## Test on new system
+## Test on new system (Beckhoff C6025)
 * Test running both ethercat ioc:s on new controller
 * Run one ecmc IOC on each controller
-* Start one ioc at the time, the most complex first
+* Start one ioc at the time, the most complex first.

+## Observations from tests in B02 lab
+* Seems not good to start both ioc:s at the same time.
+Start the most complex first.
+* Running without mcoreutils gave a latency disturbance each minute on both ioc:s (simultaneous).
+This was not seen when running ecmc on differet cores (with mcore-utils).
 *